Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 He or she's got competition.

-Along with canned fish, spam, and toothpaste, the storekeeper has extruded plastic chairs and two computers.
+Along with canned fish, spam, and toothpaste, the storekeeper has two computers.

 There's a series of maps showing the progressive loss of the island's forest cover in Balick and colleagues, Ethnobotany of Pohnpei, p.
 15.